xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

 order: 19
 published: false
 ---
-X-Cart [Amazon Feeds module](https://market.x-cart.com/addons/amazon-feeds.html "Amazon Feeds") allows merchants to export products and related data to Amazon to start selling to gain new sales and extend customer pull.
+X-Cart [Amazon Feeds module](https://market.x-cart.com/addons/amazon-feeds.html "Amazon Feeds") allows merchants to export products and related data to Amazon to start selling there in order to gain new sales and extend customer pull.

 To start using the module install it as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.